About the course

 The DPhil in Musculoskeletal Sciences is intended to provide clinical and non-clinical graduates with a wide variety of research skills, in-depth knowledge, understanding and expertise in specific musculoskeletal-related fields of research.
 Furthermore, as part of your training you will be exposed to a range of topics such as critical appraisal, epidemiology and medical statistics.

-After a very short induction period in Michaelmas term, during which some basic training is provided, you will start a research project in your supervisor’s unit.
+After a short induction period in Michaelmas term, during which some basic training is provided, you will start a research project in your supervisor’s unit.
+There are a wide range of projects that can be undertaken under this title, including projects on epidemiology, clinical trials, pathophysiology of various musculoskeletal disorders, bioengineering, cancer biology, stem cell and epigenetics, cartilage and tendon biology, among others.

 Most research groups have weekly meetings where members present and discuss their research results with other members of their team.
 You are likely to be asked to regularly present your work in progress seminars, which are attended by other research groups working in related areas.
 Whilst working on your research project you will participate in a comprehensive, flexible skills training programme which includes a range of workshops and seminars in transferable skills, generic research skills and specific research techniques.
 There are also numerous seminars and lectures by local and visiting scientists and you are provided with many opportunities to meet leading scientists.

 Your training will be tailored to your particular needs, drawing from the vast range of training available at Oxford and covering both specialist scientific methods and techniques and transferable skills.
 Please note that there is no formal taught component of the DPhil in Musculoskeletal Sciences.
-However, you will develop your research skills through a range of research training in your first year, including compulsory attendance to core subjects with lectures on a variety of topics such as an introduction to “pathophysiology of musculoskeletal disorders, epidemiology, basic immunology, clinical trials and rehabilitation”.
+However, you will develop your research skills through a range of research training in your first year, including compulsory attendance at core subject lectures on a variety of topics such as an introduction to pathophysiology of musculoskeletal disorders, epidemiology, basic immunology, clinical trials and rehabilitation.

 You will be required to attend and present at postgraduate seminars, not only to develop your presentation skills but also to benefit from the feedback, support and interaction from your University peers and senior academics.

 As a member of Medical Sciences Graduate School, you will be entitled to attend various workshops run by the Medical Sciences Skills Training programme.
-Further academic and pastoral support will be provided for by the Departmental Graduate Studies Team which consist of the Director of Graduate Studies as well as the departmental Graduate Studies Officer and Assistant.
+Further academic and pastoral support will be provided for by the Departmental Graduate Studies Team which consist of the Director of Graduate Studies (DGS) as well as the departmental Graduate Studies Officer (GSO) and Assistant (GSA).
 Further support is available from your college advisor.

 The allocation of graduate supervision for this course is the responsibility of Medical Sciences and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside Medical Sciences and NDORMS.

-All students must have at least two supervisors (usually a Primary Supervisor and a co-supervisor).
+All students must have a core supervisory team of at least two supervisors.
 At the beginning of your programme, you will meet with your supervisors regularly to finalise your project and agree on an initial programme of research.
 Within the first three months, you will complete an analysis of your training needs for the duration of your research (TNA) with your supervisor and submit it as part of your compulsory termly reporting.

 Regularity of student/supervisor meetings will be agreed between the student and supervisors directly.
-Every student should meet their supervisors at least once per term; though it is expected that meetings will occur more regularly.
+Every student should meet their supervisors at least once per month.
 A Thesis Committee is a recommended second strand of supervisory support in the Botnar Research Centre.

 Within the first six to twelve months (twelve to twenty four months for part-time students) you are expected to complete a literature review on a topic relating to your area of research.